cosmos/cosmos-sdk/docs/core/transactions.md

 #### REST

 Each gRPC method has its corresponding REST endpoint, generated using [gRPC-gateway](https://github.com/grpc-ecosystem/grpc-gateway).
-Therefore, instead of using gRPC, you can also use HTTP to broadcast the same transaction, on the `POST /cosmos/tx/v1beta1/broadcast_tx` endpoint.
+Therefore, instead of using gRPC, you can also use HTTP to broadcast the same transaction, on the `POST /cosmos/tx/v1beta1/txs` endpoint.

 An example can be seen [here TODO](https://github.com/cosmos/cosmos-sdk/issues/7657)

+#### Tendermint RPC

+The three methods presented above are actually higher abstractions over the Tendermint RPC `/broadcast_tx_{async,sync,commit}` endpoints, documented [here](https://docs.tendermint.com/master/rpc/#/Tx).
+This means that you can use the Tendermint RPC endpoints directly to broadcast the transaction, if you wish so.

 ## Next {hide}